 In an asynchronous remote work setting, most communication is via written media.
 That’s why the ability to convey a message quickly is essential.
 We document all project tasks on Asana and attach screenshots and images where necessary to eliminate needless meetings and improve the communication flow.

-We are happy to discuss details on video calls if needed, but we’re trying to keep them to a minimum, as a rule, to remove distraction.
-To ensure high-impact work, our freelancers need to be efficient communicators who don’t struggle with getting their point across.
+We are happy to discuss details on video calls if needed, but we’re trying to keep them to a minimum, as a rule, to remove distractions.
+To ensure high-impact work, our freelancers must be efficient communicators who don’t struggle with getting their points across.

 3. High-quality standards

 The fact that a freelancer works in the comfort of their own home should have no bearing on the delivered work quality.
-We can’t and won’t accept anything below the assumed company standard, and we require every person on our team to consistently provide excellent service.
+We can’t and won’t accept anything below the assumed company standard, and we require every person on our team to provide excellent service consistently.